simonvh/gimmemotifs-manuscript/manuscript.md

 depends on specific tools.
 Supporting these different models and benchmarking their performance relative to high-quality PFMs will simplify their use and give insight into their benefits and disadvantages.
-Second, there is significant progress recently in modeling TF binding using deep neural networks (DNNs).
+Second, there is significant progress recently in modeling TF binding using deep neural networks (DNNs) [@2UI1BZuD;@15x5IEmHr].
 These DNNs can learn sequence motifs, as well as complex inter-dependencies, directly from the data.
-However, while biological interpretation is possible, it becomes less straightforward.
+However, while biological interpretation is possible [@14F1Ih71i], it becomes less straightforward.
 We expect that analyzing and understanding a trained DNN can benefit from high-quality motif databases and comparative tools such as GimmeMotifs.